Be prepared for the future of privacy regulations.

 Data Controller or Processor, which am I?

-Since Olivia is determining the design of the study she is considered a Data Controller under GDPR.
+Since Olivia is determining the design of the study she is considered a Data Controller under General Data Protection Regulation.
 Data controllers determine how the data being collected will ultimately be used.
 Data processors include any organization that collects, stores or analyzes personal data under the instruction of the data controller.

 Phase 2: External project kickoff, recruitment, project execution